thmuch/struts-di/trunk/Struts-DI/readme.txt

   }
 }

-Currently, only Glassfish-style JNDI names are supported, i.e. the session beans must use their fully qualified interface name as their global JNDI name.

-Annotation attributes (like mappedName), setter injection and class annotation for local JNDI definitions are not supported yet, but that will definitely change in future versions of the library.
+Currently, only a GlassFish-style JNDI naming strategy is included.
+If your application server uses a different naming style, you can set the "name" attribute in each @EJB annotation.
+Alternatively, you can easily write your own implementation of com.muchsoft.util.naming.JndiNamingStrategy.

 Struts-DI is hosted at <http://code.google.com/p/struts-di/> where you can checkout the source code via Subversion.

 Struts-DI is released under the new BSD licens (see license.txt and <http://en.wikipedia.org/wiki/BSD_license>).

-Copyright (c)2009 Thomas Much, <mailto:thomas@muchsoft.com>
+Copyright (c)2009-2011 Thomas Much, <mailto:thomas@muchsoft.com>